 If you’re looking for a high quality baby bouncer (one that can be used for several kiddos) — or if you have a rich Aunt who will buy it from your registry — there are some higher-end bouncers out there that are well-liked… and great looking.
 These are all in the $200 territory.

 Contrary to what you might think from the price tag, these upscale bouncers don’t have any automatic features (because, you know, they are refined and sophisticated and all that

 Here are reviews for the three that we recommend:

 Say that 3 times fast.

 There are four settings on this one: upright, fully reclined, partially reclined, and folded down.
-The fold-flat means it’s pretty easy to take along on trips and such.
+The fold-flat means it’s pretty portable and easy to take along on trips and such.
 Again, people are nuts over this one; it’s very highly rated.

 2. Bloom Coco Loungers ~ $199